Grelot/blog/content/resume/index.md

     <h3>Bioinformatics internship</h3>
     <h6>INSERM Research Unit S598, Genetics of Diabetes, Paris</h6>
     <p>
-        I developed and integrated a functionnality and its graphical interface to a medical software.
+        Developed a module and its interface for a medical application.
 It aims to detect and annotate rare genetic variants related to diabetes on human genome sequence data.
     </p>
         <mark>SQL</mark>
         <mark>python</mark>